- Want to Know More About Saltillo Tile Flooring?

 Finally, after the tiles cool off in the kiln for another 24 hours, producers move each tile by hand to an area where they apply several coats of penetrating sealer.
 Some tiles are left unsealed for specific requests.
 (More on the importance of sealer below!)⇒ And, here’s another relevant point.

-Families of Mexico create these tiles by hand in an outdoor setting.
-When I refer to “large” producers, this represents a consortium of families who pass along skillsets and knowledge from one generation to the next.
+Mexican families create these tiles by hand in an outdoor setting.
+When we refer to “large” producers, we mean a consortium of families who pass along skills and knowledge from one generation to the next.
 This is authentic artisan craftsmanship.

 Furthermore, when inclement weather strikes Saltillo, Mexico, it impacts production speed.
 As an illustration, producers must plan kiln-firing around rainstorms.
 Otherwise, they risk the loss of entire kilns of flooring if a significant storm occurs during the firing process.